Ephesus: Classical Roman period (129 BC–395 AD)

 Ephesus, as part of the kingdom of Pergamon, became a subject of the Roman Republic in 129 BC after the revolt of Eumenes III was suppressed.

 The city felt Roman influence at once; taxes rose considerably, and the treasures of the city were systematically plundered.
-Hence in 88 BC Ephesus welcomed Archelaus, a general of Mithridates, king of Pontus, when he conquered Asia (the Roman name for western Asia Minor).
+Hence in 88 BC Ephesus welcomed Archelaus, a general of Mithridates, king of Pontus, when he conquered Asia (the Roman name for western Anatolia).
 From Ephesus, Mithridates ordered every Roman citizen in the province to be killed which led to the Asiatic Vespers, the slaughter of 80,000 Roman citizens in Asia, or any person who spoke with a Latin accent.
 Many had lived in Ephesus, and statues and monument of Roman citizens in Ephesus were also destroyed.
 But when they saw how badly the people of Chios had been treated by Zenobius, a general of Mithridates, they refused entry to his army.
 Zenobius was invited into the city to visit Philopoemen, the father of Monime, the favourite wife of Mithridates, and the overseer of Ephesus.
 As the people expected nothing good of him, they threw him into prison and murdered him.
 Mithridates took revenge and inflicted terrible punishments.
 However, the Greek cities were given freedom and several substantial rights.
 Ephesus became, for a short time, self-governing.
 When Mithridates was defeated in the First Mithridatic War by the Roman consul Lucius Cornelius Sulla, Ephesus came back under Roman rule in 86 BC.
 Sulla imposed a huge indemnity, along with five years of back taxes, which left Asian cities heavily in debt for a long time to come.

 King Ptolemy XII Auletes of Egypt retired to Ephesus in 57 BC, passing his time in the sanctuary of the temple of Artemis when the Roman Senate failed to restore him to his throne.

 Mark Antony was welcomed by Ephesus for periods when he was proconsul and in 33 BC with Cleopatra when he gathered his fleet of 800 ships before the battle of Actium with Octavius.

 When Augustus became emperor in 27 BC, the most important change was when he made Ephesus the capital of proconsular Asia (which covered western Asia Minor) instead of Pergamum.
 Ephesus then entered an era of prosperity, becoming both the seat of the governor and a major centre of commerce.
 According to Strabo, it was second in importance and size only to Rome.

-The city and temple were destroyed by the Goths in 263.
+The city and temple were destroyed by the Goths in 263 AD.
 This marked the decline of the city's splendour.
-However emperor Constantine the Great rebuilt much of the city and erected new public baths.
+However, emperor Constantine the Great rebuilt much of the city and erected new public baths.